shgnplaatjies/Portfolio-Plugin-Wordpress/README.md

 # Portfolio Plugin for WordPress

-A WordPress plugin that provides a "Projects" custom post type accessible via REST API.
+A WordPress plugin that provides a custom post type for portfolio entries with REST API access.

 ## Installation